-Research from toothpaste manufacturers Sensodyne Pronamel discovered that 7 out of 10 of us don’t know that fruit can potentially harm our teeth or that salad dressing is also damaging to our teeth.
+Research from toothpaste manufacturers Sensodyne Pronamel discovered that 7 out of 10 of us don’t know that fruit can potentially harm our teeth, or that salad dressing is also damaging to our enamel as well.

 And although most of us realise how bad fizzy drinks are for teeth almost half of people surveyed don’t know that some still drinks can also be bad for teeth.

-Find out more about acid erosion and what you can do to stop damaging your teeth.
+Find out more about tooth decay and what you can do to stop damaging your teeth.

 It’s not just what you eat and drink that can damage your teeth – it’s how you eat it.

-Anita recommends doing the following to help prevent acid erosion:
+Anita recommends doing the following to help prevent tooth decay:

 sure it’s placed near the back of the mouth so the drink is directed